First lull in Kashmir since latest India-Pakistan escalation

-MUZAFFARABAD, Pakistan (AP) — Residents near the disputed boundary in divided Kashmir region said Sunday it was quiet overnight, their first lull since a dangerous escalation between Pakistan and India erupted last week bringing the two nuclear-armed rivals close to full-out war.
+MUZAFFARABAD, Pakistan (AP) — Residents near the disputed boundary in the divided Kashmir region on Sunday experienced their first lull since a dangerous escalation between Pakistan and India erupted last week, bringing the two nuclear-armed rivals close to war.

-Many villagers used the calm in Pakistani-held Kashmir to leave their homes in Chakoti area along the so-called Line of Control, the demarcation line that divides the troubled Himalayan region on an Indian and a Pakistani sector, and move to safety.
+Many villagers used the calm in Pakistani-held Kashmir to leave their homes in the Chakoti area along the so-called Line of Control — the demarcation line that divides the troubled Himalayan region into an Indian and a Pakistani sector — and move to safety.

-Nazakat Hussain said his and many other families have no underground shelters or bunkers on their land to protect them and have no other option but to leave.
-The rough cold weather and snow, along with the cross-border shooting, prevented them from leaving earlier.
+Nazakat Hussain said his family and others lack underground shelters and had to leave.
+He said cold weather and snow, along with cross-border shooting, prevented them from leaving earlier.

 Pakistani government official Moazzam Zafar said some 200 families have already taken shelter in three large government buildings in the territory.
-Zafar said the authorities were providing warm clothing, bedding, food and medicines, and would establish more such camps.
+Zafar said the authorities were providing warm clothing, bedding, food and medicines, and would establish more shelters.

-At least eight civilians and two soldiers have been killed in Pakistani-controlled Kashmir since tensions soared following India's airstrike last Tuesday inside Pakistan that New Delhi said targeted militants behind a Feb.
-14 suicide bombing in Indian-controlled Kashmir that killed 40 Indian troops.
+At least eight civilians and two soldiers have been killed in Pakistani-controlled Kashmir since tensions soared following India's airstrike last Tuesday inside Pakistan.
+India said the strike targeted militants behind a Feb.
+14 suicide bombing in Indian-controlled Kashmir that killed more than 40 Indian troops.

 Kashmir has been divided between India and Pakistan practically since their independence from British rule in 1947.
 The two countries each claim Kashmir in its entirety and have fought two of the three wars between them over it.

-The rivals struck a cease-fire deal in 2003 but regularly violate it and trade cross-border fire.
+The rivals struck a cease-fire deal in 2003 but regularly trade cross-border fire.

 But she also urged Khan to crack down on terrorist groups operating in Pakistan, according to a Downing Street statement.